 - 1. CAM004 Stormwater Outfall and Wetland Basin (CambridgePark Drive Area Drainage Improvements and Stormwater Wetland Project) will convey stormwater flows removed from the combined sewer system to an innovative stormwater wetland.
 The constructed wetland basin, completed by the City of Cambridge in 2013, will attenuate the stormwater flows and provide an additional level of water quality treatment prior to draining the stormwater to the Little River and Alewife Brook.
 The wetland also contributes to the ecological, recreational and educational goals of the Department of Conservation and Recreation's (DCR) Master Plan for the Alewife Reservation. - 2.
-CAM004 Sewer Separation (Alewife Sewer Separation Project: Huron A, Huron B and Concord Avenue) is installing new storm drain and sewer systems in neighborhoods along and near Huron and Concord Avenues to remove stormwater from the overburdened combined sewer system, protect Fresh Pond Reservoir, allow Cambridge to eliminate CSO discharges at CSO Outfall CAM004, and reduce CSO discharges at the other outfalls, thereby improving water quality in the Little River and Alewife Brook.
+CAM004 Sewer Separation (Alewife Sewer Separation Project: Huron A, Huron B, Concord Avenue and Concord Lane) is installing new storm drain and sewer systems in neighborhoods along and near Huron and Concord avenues to remove stormwater from the overburdened combined sewer system, protect Fresh Pond Reservoir, allow Cambridge to eliminate CSO discharges at CSO Outfall CAM004, and reduce CSO discharges at the other outfalls, thereby improving water quality in the Little River and Alewife Brook.
 Cambridge completed early work along Fresh Pond Parkway in 2000-02 and is now constructing the remaining, major elements of the project.
-Cambridge is nearing completion of the first of three planned construction contracts (Huron A) and commenced construction of the Huron B and Concord Avenue contracts in September 2013 and January 2014, respectively.
-Cambridge plans to complete all of the CSO related sewer separation work by December 2015, in compliance with MWRA's Federal Court Order.
+Cambridge has attained substantial completion of the first of four construction contracts (Huron A) and approximately 80% and 60% completion of the Huron B and Concord Avenue contracts, respectively.
+Cambridge also issued a Notice to Proceed for the last contract (Concord Lane) in March 2015, and it plans to complete all of the CSO related sewer separation work by December 2015, in compliance with MWRA's Federal Court Order.
 Street and sidewalk restoration will continue into 2016 in the Huron B and Concord Avenue contract areas. - 3.
 CAM400 Manhole Separation removed stormwater from sewer systems in the Whittemore Avenue area by separating manholes that were common to the storm drain and sewer systems.
-Cambridge completed construction of this project in 2011, eliminating CSO discharges from CSO Outfall CAM400 and converting it to a dedicated stormwater outfall.
+Cambridge completed construction of this project in 2011, eliminating CSO discharges at CSO Outfall CAM400 and converting it to a dedicated stormwater outfall.

-- 4. Interceptor Connection Relief and Floatables Control upgraded the connections between Cambridge's and MWRA's sewer systems to provide greater capacity and also fitted certain CSO outfalls with floatables control.
+- 4. Interceptor Connection Relief and Floatables Control upgraded the connections between Cambridge's and MWRA's sewer systems to provide greater capacity, and also fitted certain CSO outfalls with floatables control.
 Cambridge completed construction of this project near the intersection of Alewife Brook Parkway and Massachusetts Avenue in 2010. - 5.
 Control Gate and Floatables Control at Outfall MWR003 and Rindge Ave.
 Siphon Relief will help minimize overflows while controlling sewer system flooding in very large storms.
 The outfall and siphon are located in the Alewife Reservation immediately behind the MBTA Alewife Station.
-MWRA commenced design of this project in March 2012 and recently brought the design to 100% completion.
-MWRA plans to commence construction in August 2014 and complete the project by October 2015, in compliance with the Federal Court Order. - 6.
+MWRA commenced construction of this project in August 2014.
+The contractor has completed approximately 50% of the work and is on schedule to complete the project by October 2015, in compliance with the Federal Court Order. - 6.
 Interceptor Connection Relief and Floatables Control at Outfall SOM01A reduces CSO discharges from Somerville's Tannery Brook Conduit and provides floatables control for remaining discharges.
 The outfall is located off the Alewife Brook Parkway just north of Massachusetts Avenue.
 MWRA completed construction of this project in December 2013, in compliance with the Federal Court Order.
 The full benefits of this project in reducing CSO discharges at Outfall SOM01A will be realized with completion of the CAM004 Sewer Separation project in December 2015.